-- statements from the nominator and both supporters that independently address the assessment criteria (nominator submission up to 1500 words and supporter submissions up to 1000 words each).
-A template is provided on business.gov.au when Stage 2 applications open - certified evidence of the nominee's Australian citizenship or permanent resident status - a certified copy of the nominee's testamur (for Frank Fenner, Malcolm McIntosh and Prize for New Innovators only) - links to four peer reviewed publications or patents that best describe the nominee's achievement.
-You may attach publications or patents where they are not freely available online - a list of published articles and/or books directly relevant to the nominee's achievement.
+- support statements that independently address the assessment criteria (up to 6000 characters each).
+A template is provided on business.gov.au when Stage 2 applications open - certified evidence of the nominee's Australian citizenship or permanent resident status - a certified copy of the nominee's testamur (for Frank Fenner, Malcolm McIntosh and Prize for New Innovators only) - links to up to four peer reviewed publications or patents that best describe the nominee's achievement.
+You must attach publications or patents where they are not freely available online - a list of published articles and/or books directly relevant to the nominee's achievement.
 Where the nominee is a joint author, the citation should note if the nominee was the principal author or not.
 If the application is for a team, the papers must be co-authored by the majority of the team - a completed declaration form from the nominee stating, amongst other things, that they have not, and will not, take actions that bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
 A declaration form template is provided on business.gov.au when Stage 2 applications open.
-At section 8.2. further information is provided regarding obligations of the prize recipient.
+At section 8.3. further information is provided regarding obligations of the prize recipient.